Ruler of the Babylonian kingdom of the dead, a place of dust

-were able to breed.
-Ereshkigal was eventually persuaded to sprinkle
+that no creatures were able to breed.
+Ereshkigal was eventually persuaded

-In the Epic of Gilgamesh, the story of a king's search
+In the Sumerian Epic of Gilgamesh, the story of a king's search for

-for immortality Ereshkigal allowed Enkldu, the bosom friend of Gilgamesh,
+immortality, Ereshkigal allowed Enkidu, the bosom friend of Gilgamesh,

 to witness the sorrows of her morbid dark kingdom.
-Enkldu described
+Enkidu described

 to Gilgamesh how he saw Ereshkigal with the Book of the Dead and her